– Lesson FAQs –

 How much do lessons cost?

 Each instructor sets their own rates.
-The average cost of a lesson is $25 – $30 per lesson.
-You pay your instructor directly; most instructors offer convenient monthly payment plans.
+The average cost of a lesson is $30 per half hour.
+You pay your instructor directly and most instructors offer convenient monthly payment plans.

 Do I need an instrument?